 Australian Red Cross: What It Took to Modernise One of Australia’s Biggest Social Enterprises

-When I joined Australian Red Cross, the organisation had a bold vision: to transform its sprawling national network of op shops into a modern, vibrant social enterprise.
-But the division had inherited a legacy of fragmented operations.
-Stores were still running under a state-based model despite a national restructure.
-There was no consistent strategy, branding or approach.
-Many sites were tired and cluttered, with outdated systems — some stores still used cash tins instead of registers — and limited metro presence.
+Australian Red Cross had a bold vision: to transform its sprawling national network of op shops into a modern, vibrant social enterprise.
+The potential was obvious – 164 stores, 4,500 volunteers, a globally recognised humanitarian brand and a consumer landscape where appetite for secondhand and sustainable fashion was genuinely growing.
+But the retail division had inherited a legacy of fragmented operations.
+Stores were running under a state-based model despite a national restructure, with no consistent strategy, branding or approach.
+Some were still using cash tins instead of registers.

 Inside the Red Cross vintage fashion store in Adelaide